obidea/semantika-example/example/showcase/README.md

 Mapping File
 ============

-Each test case has eight mappings that highlight the syntax feature of the mapping language:
+Below describes some mapping declarations that highlight some features in the mapping language:

 * **TriplesMap1**